ikolith/citatel/docs/_pages/rules_and_resources/rules.md

 - Characters with lower initiatives can't be blocked from taking any action because they can always attempt to interrupt a character with higher initiative.
 - Characters with higher initiative can still take actions after characters with lower initiatives have started taking actions. -->

-An initiative tracker should be kept somewhere where all players and the DM can see it.
-As NPCs take actions they should be added to the initiative tracker.
-The DM announces the highest level of initiative present and gives those characters a chance to take actions.
-Once those characters have had a chance to act, the DM announces the next level of initiative, and so on down the list.
+The DM announces the highest level of initiative present according to the initiative tracker and gives those characters a chance to take actions.
+Once those characters have had a chance to act, the DM announces the next level of initiative and so on down the list.
+At the end of the list the DM should have a "last call" for actions and then announce the start of a new round.

 Slower characters can attempt to interrupt faster characters at any time.
 Characters can keep acting as long as they have the AP to do so, even if they already had a chance to take actions.

+### Using Only the Amount of Rules and Coordination that You Need

+In the section above, all of the rules for initiative and when-exactly-effects-happen were explained, but often you won't need to actively use all of these rules.
+It will probably be useful to make every step very explicit for beginners, but once players have a handle on how this system works combat should be able to function without every step being made explicit, rules for determining who goes first can just be invoked when there is some conflict.
+Rules for "phases" can be invoked only when there are many effects that seem to happen at the same time, and there is some reason why the order matters.

+As an example, in a fight between two people the DM doesn't need to be announcing the current highest level of initiative, there are at most two levels!
+The combatants will quickly figure out who is faster.
+The DM *will* often have to determine when the new round starts in combat, but this isn't always true either.
+If there are only two combatants and they're out of AP they can just agree to start a new round, though, of course, the DM could still overrule them and describe something external happening that neither expected before they get a chance to start a new round.

-### AP Shenanigans: Temp AP, Losing AP, Gaining AP, the "Wait" skill
+## AP Shenanigans: Temp AP, Losing AP, Gaining AP, the "Wait" skill

 Temp AP goes right into the “0” cell where you can spend it.
 It only lasts until the beginning of the next round.